1890 Texas lieutenant gubernatorial election

-The 1890 Texas lieutenant gubernatorial election was held on 4 November 1890 in order to elect the lieutenant governor of Texas.
-Democratic nominee and former Speaker of the Texas House of Representatives George C. Pendleton defeated Republican nominee W. K. Makemson and Prohibition nominee J. M. Thompson.
+The 1890 Texas lieutenant gubernatorial election was held on November 4, 1890, in order to elect the lieutenant governor of Texas.
+Democratic nominee and former Speaker of the Texas House of Representatives George C. Pendleton defeated Republican nominee William Makemson and Prohibition nominee J. M. Thompson.

 General election

-On election day, 4 November 1890, Democratic nominee George C. Pendleton won the election by a margin of 188,371 votes against his foremost opponent Republican nominee W. K. Makemson, thereby retaining Democratic control over the office of lieutenant governor.
-Pendleton was sworn in as the 17th lieutenant governor of Texas on 21 January 1891.
+On election day, November 4, 1890, Democratic nominee George C. Pendleton won the election by a margin of 188,371 votes against his foremost opponent Republican nominee William Makemson, thereby retaining Democratic control over the office of lieutenant governor.
+Pendleton was sworn in as the 17th lieutenant governor of Texas on January 21, 1891.